department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 <div itemprop="itemListElement">

-VA now offers online appointment scheduling for some appointments.
+VA now offers online scheduling for some appointments and facilities.
 We hope to expand the number of VA facilities and types of appointments in the future.

 If you have VA health care benefits, you can schedule a VA primary care appointment online if: